3gstudent/Homework-of-C-Language/README.md

 `reg add "hklm\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v takeownership /t REG_SZ /d "C:\\Windows\\System32\\calc.exe"`

 We will have write access on the system' registry key.

+### EnableSeDebugPrivilege.cpp

+Enable the SeDebugPrivilege of current process and then we can inject a dll into the process.

+We will have full privilege on the system.

+---